- Teaching and Learning

 - Home Learning

-- Resources and activities for learners who are self-isolating
+- Resources and activities for learners who are learning at home

 At Strathmore we are committed to enhancing the quality of teaching and learning Maths working on understanding the composition of numbers at a greater depth more then on progressing further.